Starting with WordPress to create your website can feel like staring at a blank canvas with no paintbrush.

 MOJO Marketplace supports a 1-click installer tool used by multiple web hosting companies to quickly install apps like WordPress.
 It is available in the web hosting control panel.

-If you are using Bluehost web hosting, then you’ll need to login into your hosting control panel and go to the website section.
+If you are using Bluehost web hosting, then you’ll need to login to your hosting control panel and go to the website section.

 After that, click on the Next button.